Interpolation and Amalgamation for Arrays with MaxDiff (Extended Version)

 We call \AXEXTTI (the `theory of arrays with extensionality parameterized by $T_I$') the theory obtained from \AXDTI by removing the symbol $\diff$ and by replacing the axioms~\eqref{ax3}-\eqref{ax5} by the extensionality axiom~\eqref{ext}.
 Since the extensionality axioms follows from axiom~\eqref{ax3}, $\AXDTI$ is an extension of $\AXEXTTI$.

-As an effect of the above axioms, we have that an array $x$ is undefined outside the interval $[0,\vert x\vert]$, where $\vert x\vert$, called the \emph{length} of $x$, is defined as $\vert x\vert := \diff(x, \varepsilon)$.
+As an effect of the above axioms, we have that an array $x$ is undefined outside the interval $[0,\vert x\vert]$, where $\vert x\vert$ is defined as $\vert x\vert := \diff(x, \varepsilon)$.
 Typically, this interval is finite and in fact our proof of Theorem ~\ref{thm:sat} below shows that any satisfiable constraint is satisfiable in a model where all such intervals (relatively to the variables involved in the constraint) are finite.

 The next lemma is immediate from the axiomatization of \AXDTI: